 On Election Tuesday 1992, American voters elected more new women to Congress than in any previous decade, which began a period of unparalleled advances for women in Congress.
 Expectations for a “breakthrough” year for women had been high since the late 1970s; in fact, 1984 had been hopefully, but prematurely, advertised as the “Year of the Woman.”
 Political observers discussed the rise of a “gender gap” and predicted that 6 million more women than men would vote in the 1984 elections.44 When Congresswoman Geraldine Ferraro of New York was chosen as the Democratic candidate for Vice President that year—the first woman to appear on a major party ticket—expectations soared for a strong turnout by women at the polls.
 Jan Meyers of Kansas, one of a group of women running for national office in 1984, credited Ferraro’s high profile with having “a very positive impact” on her campaign in suburban Kansas City for a House seat.
 Ferraro put women in the headlines, increased their credibility, and forced the Republican Party to focus on women voters, Meyers said shortly after winning a seat in Congress.45 Some expected women to vote as a bloc on the hot-button issues that were important to them: reproductive rights, economic equality, and health care.
 While the emergence of a women’s voting bloc had been predicted since the passage of the 19th Amendment, it failed to materialize in 1984, and Ferraro and Democratic presidential candidate Walter Mondale of Minnesota lost in a landslide to the incumbent President Reagan.

 In 1992 women went to the polls energized by a record-breaking number of women on the federal ticket.
 Nationally, 11 women won major party nominations for Senate races while 106 women contended for House seats in the general election.46 The results were unprecedented.
-The 24 women who won election to the U.S. House of Representatives for the first time that November comprised the largest number elected to the House in any single election, and the three women elected to the Senate tripled the number of women in that chamber.47 Dubbed the “Year of the Woman,” 1992 also marked the beginning of more than 20 years of remarkable achievements for minority women.
+The 24 women who won election to the U.S. House of Representatives for the first time that November comprised the largest number elected to the House in any single election, and the women elected to the Senate tripled the number of women in that chamber by the start of the 103rd Congress.47 Dubbed the “Year of the Woman,” 1992 also marked the beginning of more than 20 years of remarkable achievements for minority women.
 Forty-seven of the 58 African-American, Hispanic-American, and Asian-Pacific-American women who have served in Congress were elected between 1992 and 2016.

 California’s 1992 congressional races were a microcosm of the changes beginning to take place nationally.
 During the 102nd Congress (1991–1993), there were three women in the California congressional delegation, roughly 6 percent.
 In 1992 a record 71 California women were nominated to run in the fall elections for federal and state offices.48 “The days of the cold lonely fights of the ’60s and ’70s, when women were often laughed at as we tried to push for new opportunities, are over,” said congressional candidate Lynn Schenk.
 “No one’s laughing now.”49 Five new women Members from California, including Schenk, were elected to the House in the fall of 1992 alone.
 Two others, Representative Barbara Boxer and former San Francisco Mayor Dianne Feinstein, won election as U.S. Senators, making California the first state with two women in the Senate.
 By the 114th Congress in 2016, 21 members of the California congressional delegation were women, 39.6 percent of the state’s total representation in Congress.50